DrMarkGong/Getting-and-Cleaning-Data-Course-Project/README.md

 > 4 Clean all the variable names to descriptive ones
 > 5 melt and cast the dataset and output the final tidy data

-A tidy dataset is stored in tidy_data.txt
+A tidy dataset is stored in tidy_data.txt.
 The descriptions of variables are stored in the codebook